challeau/my-notes/README.md

 ### v2 todo

-- [ ] Use dirname to build another layer in path
+- [x] Use dirname to build another layer in path
+- [ ] Add short descriptions in metadata + available in tooltip on navbar hover
 - [ ] Only parse/load pages that are rendered
 - [ ] Add support for todo list checking from front
 - [ ] preload TOC of pages to inject it in the navbar